U.S. and Thai Paratroopers conduct bilateral airborne training

-U.S. Army Paratroopers assigned to 4th Infantry Brigade Combat Team (Airborne), 25th Infantry Division and Royal Thai Army Paratroopers conduct a joint airborne operation at Joint Base Lewis-McChord, Washington, Feb.
-13-18, 2022.
-This training is in preparation for a joint Strategic Airborne Operation with the Royal Thai Army.
-The joint exercise with the Royal Thai Army enhances the capabilities of both the Thai and U.S. paratroopers, trains participants on T-11 parachutes, and improves operational readiness.
-(U.S. Army video by Sgt.
-Christina Westover, Sgt.
-1st Class Tony White, Sgt.
-Lester Mungro and Spc.
-Tiara Bryant)
+A U.S. Army Paratrooper assists Royal Thai Army Paratroopers with rigging a T-11 parachute during a joint Strategic Airborne Operation (SAO) at Joint Base Lewis-McChord, Washington, February 15, 2022.
+The joint exercise will enhance the capabilities of both Thai and U.S. paratroopers, train participants on T-11 parachutes, and improve operational readiness for both U.S. and Thai personnel.
+(U.S. Army photo by Sgt.
+Christina Westover, I Corps Public Affairs)

 |Date Taken: